 Penn State Graduate School policy GCAC-606 requires all PhD students to pass a Comprehensive Exam in order to become a PhD candidate.
 The purpose of the comprehensive examination is to evaluate the candidate's mastery of acoustics and assess a student's general preparedness to do research in their chosen research area.
-As such, this exam should be administered relatively early on in the student's program.
-The comprehensive exam consists of two parts which can be taken in any order as determined by the Doctoral Committee.
-However, while Part I and Part II may be completed in any sequence, both parts must be passed before notification of passage is communicated to the Graduate School.
+As such, this exam should be administered relatively early on in the student's program, recommended within 2 years of completing the qualifying exam.

-The first part of the comprehensive examination (Part I) cannot be attempted until after the student has substantially completed all the courses required by the Doctoral Committee.
-However, Part I must be passed no later than 24 months after the completion of the qualifying examination unless a delay is approved by at least two-thirds of the Doctoral Committee because of special circumstances.
 The student must be registered as a full-time or part-time student for the semester in which the comprehensive examination is taken.
 A minimum grade point average of 3.00 for work done at the University is required for admission to the comprehensive examination and for graduation.